Paul spent the 1950s living in a suburb of Milwaukee and also on a small dairy farm in southeastern Wisconsin.

 Unfortunately, the problem was that Marquette High was 30 miles from home and my parents couldn't pay the tuition or afford my commuting costs to and from school.
 Dad met with the Saint Thomas Aquinas Church pastor, but the church and school were unwilling to give us any financial support.
 Consequently, I wound up attending the public Burlington High School for four years.

 5. Seventh and Eighth Grade Class Trip to Washington D.C.

-Toward the end of May of 1958, I took part in a school trip to Washington D.C.
-We left Milwaukee on an early Friday afternoon traveled by train by way of Chicago to Washington D.C.
+Toward the end of May 1958, I took part in a school trip to Washington D.C.
+We left Milwaukee on an early Friday afternoon and traveled by train by way of Chicago to Washington D.C.
 After arriving in D.C. at 7:00 on Saturday morning, we spent Saturday and Sunday touring historical sites in the Washington and Northern Virginia area.
 We arrived back in Wisconsin on Monday morning.
 I was very fortunate to go on the trip because a local businessman paid my travel expenses.
 Mom and dad just couldn't afford the $55.
 Please see the link below for a description of my trip.

 My Eighth Grade Class Trip to Washington D.C.